|1. Description - |

 |The student will be able to: |

-- Demonstrate practical knowledge of dental anatomy and physiology.
+- Demonstrate practical knowledge of dental anatomy and terminology.

 - explain and demonstrate the proper care, maintenance and use of common dental equipment and tools.

-- Explain the pathophysiology of common dental disorders.
+- Recognize and explain the pathophysiology of common dental & oral disorders.

 - recognize and discuss the therapy and prevention of periodontal disease.